Jamie Lee Curtis signs document, signaling last time she will play Laurie Strode in ‘Halloween’ series

-(WXIN) – “Halloween Ends” is not only the final film in David Gordon Green’s trilogy reboot of the “Halloween” series; it’s likely the final time audiences see Jamie Lee Curtis play final girl turned final woman Laurie Strode.
+“Halloween Ends” is not only the final film in David Gordon Green’s trilogy reboot of the “Halloween” series; it’s likely the final time audiences see Jamie Lee Curtis play the final girl turned final woman Laurie Strode.

 Curtis, who is now 63, was 19 when she starred in John Carpenter’s original Halloween (1978).
 Her character, Laurie Strode, proved a worthy adversary for boogeyman Michael Myers, as she returned to play the role an additional six times over the next 44 years.